elmar-hinz/TYPO3.Blog/Documentation/Index.rst

 .. tip::
    The main index file of the extension documenation is named Index.rst.
-   `Read the Docs` want's it lowercase, beacuse the server is configured to ship index.html als the index file.
+   `Read the Docs` want's it lowercase, beacuse the server is configured to ship index.html as the index file.
 A symblic link does the tric.

    .. code::